Semi-knockoffs: a model-agnostic conditional independence testing method with finite-sample guarantees: Semi-knockoffs

 \subsection{Distribution control}

 The validity of the method relies on the fact that, under the null, the two imputers $\widehat{\rho}_j$ and $\widehat{\nu}_j$ are sufficiently close.
-Then, both their predictions and the residuals from which we sample are similar, so the two sampling schemes yield observations that are iid.
+Then, both their predictions and the residuals from which we sample are similar.
+Hence, we are sampling independently from two distributions that converge .
 Since our test statistic is based on their difference, this guarantees the required exchangeability.

 We recover the Semi-knockoffs notation: $\widehat{\nu}_j$ is the regressor of $X^j$ on $X^{-j}$, and $\widehat{\rho}_j$ the one of $X^j$ on $(X^{-j}, y)$.
 We denote by $\hat{P}_1^j$ and $\hat{P}_2^j$ the distributions induced by sampling with $\widehat{\nu}_j$ and $\widehat{\rho}_j$, respectively, that is, the laws of We work under the assumptions of the previous section and also assume that the model is sufficiently regular, satisfying a Lipschitz condition, together with a Lipschitz loss on its prediction argument, as in~\citet{opt_error}.